peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* An array of CBOR objects decoded from the given byte array.
+* An array of CBOR objects decoded from the specified byte array.
  Returns an empty array if <code>data</code> is empty.

 **Throws:**